froxxon/Powershell/ADMXViewer/README.md

 powershell.exe -file "[PATH TO FILE]\ADMXViewer.ps1" "%1"

-(if it is ADMX with many settings it might take a while to open, no progress bar at this point showing anything until the window pops up)
+(if you open an ADMX file with many settings it might take a while to open, no progress bar at this point showing anything until the window pops up)